dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 this problem can be solved by pushing down the `const` qualifier one level of indirection.
 In the example above, `in` has to be removed or replaced by `scope`.

+The amount of breakage is probably very low.
+In the opinion of the author, the gains clearly outweigh the costs.

 ## References

 ### Terms